 Prior to the advent of the railways, long distance travel was arduous at best and tediously long to boot.
 Imagine being jolted for days on end on an ox-wagon.
 Every single depression, or stone protruding from the ground along the way, would be felt.
 Unlike Europe, the Romans had never constructed roads.
 In the Cape Colony, bush tracks ultimately became the “roads” through usage and not by design.

 After the age of the post cart came the coaches, an imported concept from the American Wild West.

 Main picture: Geo.
 Alcock & Sons Coach Builders, Blacksmith & Farriers, Korsten, PE

-Just as the slump and ultimate decline in the wool industry made the future economic prospects of Port Elizabeth bleak, so too does the motor vehicle industry’s relocation to the economic hub of South Africa portend a grim future for the town.
+Just as the slump and ultimate decline in the wool industry in the late nineteenth century made the future economic prospects of Port Elizabeth bleak, so too does the motor vehicle industry’s relocation to the economic hub of South Africa portend a grim future for the town.

 In retrospect, the stages of development of the motor vehicle industry in Port Elizabeth are now at an end.
 Hence it allows one to analyse dispassionately it’s still warm corpse.

 This blog deals with its stages of development as a requiem mass is held after the demise of yet another motor manufacturing icon, General Motors, at the age of 95 years.

 General Motors is a fitting metaphor of this process and is replete with all these elements.

 Most of what is nowadays known as the Eastern Province was devoid of whites prior to the arrival of the 1820 Settlers.
 Notwithstanding that fact, a sprinkling of intrepid Dutch farmers did farm in the area between the Gamtoos River and the Great Fish River.
 By all accounts, it was a precarious existence at best.
 Not only were they at the mercy of marauding bands of black tribesmen but they were also in danger from large predatory animals.